jundalisay/superb/content/en/medical/principles/chapter-03b.md

 Western Medicine is usually more expensive because it has to be tested in material rigors which need material resources.
 Homeopathy, which is its extreme opposite, is cheaper because it uses the fewest material resources such as water and an electrical device for analysis.

 Thus, the Superphysician can make customized cures whatever the financial status or social class of the patient may be.
-Western Medicine often fails to serve the destitute and needy, but this will no longer be the case in Medical Superphysics.
+Western Medicine often fails to serve the destitute and needy, but this will no longer be the case in Bio Superphysics.

 In fact, we envision diagnosis to be done by an artificially intelligent device that can be accessed for free by anyone.
 The suggested medicines will then be made available through a [points-based purchase system](https://pantrypoints.com) where the poor can pay later with their labor *after* they are cured.